TallaBotChain/botchain-example-service/README.md

 ### Wallet

 This example provides following wallet features:
-* Balance of ETH and BOTC tokens
+* Balance of ETH and BOT tokens
-* Transfer of BOTC tokens
+* Transfer of ETH and BOT tokens

 ### Security considerations